neerajk555/SQL-Training-exercise/module-03-data-types-functions/02-Guided-Step-by-Step.md

 Discussion questions
 - How would time zones affect these calculations?
-- Would storing duration as an INT column be helpful for reporting?
+- Would storing the calculated value as an INT column be helpful for reporting?